h2oai/h2o-3/h2o-docs/src/product/flow.rst

     - custom
     - custom_increasing

--  **stopping_rounds**: (GBM, DRF, DL, XGBoost, AutoML) Stops training when the option selected for **stopping_metric** doesn’t improve for the specified number of training rounds, based on a simple moving average.
+-  **stopping_rounds**: (GBM, DRF, DL, XGBoost, AutoML, IF) Stops training when the option selected for **stopping_metric** doesn’t improve for the specified number of training rounds, based on a simple moving average.
 To disable this feature, specify 0.
 The metric is computed on the validation data (if provided); otherwise, training data is used.

    **Note**: If cross-validation is enabled: